- Preparing to Recruit

 - submit the New Job request with the appropriate approval process;

-- forms a Selection Committee, which conforms to University requirements in consultation with the relevant Executive member (in consultation with the Chair);
+- forms a Selection Committee, which conforms to University requirements in consultation with the relevant Executive member (and the Chair);

 - consults with Selection Committee members regarding their availability for short-listing and interviews and their willingness to fully participate in all aspects of the selection process;